Padinant/Virtual-Triage-System/INSTALL.md

 password).
 Note that if it connects to a real IRC server, then only the machine running the chatbot needs the `[agent]` key!

+Also note that the file `vts/llm.py` can be run directly as its own script so that you can test a chat session with the `[agent]` key from the configuration file without having to integrate with the rest of the web application.

 # Dependencies Explained

 Our direct dependencies are as follows: